uoftweb/constitution/README.md

 ### Candidate Nominations

-A member of the Web Development Club can only apply to run for one executive position.
-The nomination package must include ten signatures from other members of the club, a record of all their participations within the club, their development skills, and their resume.
+A record of all their participations within the club, their development skills, and their resume.

 ### Maximum term of Executive Council

-All members of the Executive team's positions are open for re-elections at the end of every term.
+No executive positions are open for re-election.
+Rather, future executive members will be selected by current executive members.

 ## Meetings